15 Tips | How to Move Safely During Covid-19

 15.Take a deep breath and take care of yourself

 Before you know it, you will be safe in your new home.
 Reduce your stress by taking deep breaths and taking care of your health.
+Keep a CDC checklist with you at the ready.
 Stressing out during your move could take a toll on your immune system.